G20 leaders pay respects at Gandhi memorial as they wrap up Indian summit and hand over to Brazil - The Boston Globe

 Brazilian President Luiz Inácio Lula da Silva took over the G20 rotating presidency at the summit's end.
 He hopes to rebuild Brazil’s standing after a period of international isolation under far-right former leader Jair Bolsonaro.

-Brazil, home to the majority of the Amazon rainforest, will likely use its presidency to advocate for increased funds for environmental preservation, said Laerte Apolinário Júnior, a professor of international relations at the Pontifical Catholic University of Sao Paulo.
+Brazil, home to the majority of the Amazon rainforest, is likely to use its presidency to advocate for increased funds for environmental preservation, said Laerte Apolinário Júnior, a professor of international relations at the Pontifical Catholic University of Sao Paulo.

 Lula has sought to move beyond the disputes over Ukraine, telling Indian news site Firstpost that the G20 wasn't the appropriate forum to discuss the war.